billpg/HashBack/README.md

 ### "What if an attacker attempts to eavesdrop or spoof either request?"
 TLS will stop this.
 The security of this protocol depends on TLS working.
 If TLS is broken then so is this exchange.

-### "What if an attacker sends a fake Initiate request?"
+### "What if an attacker sends a fake Initiate request to an Issuer?"
-Then the Issuer will generate a unasked-for Bearer token and send it to the real Initiator.
-They will reject the issued Bearer token because she wasn't expecting one and respond with an error to the Issuer, who may use this as a sign to delete the issued token and put the fake Initiator's IP address on a block-list.
+The Issuer will generate a unasked-for Bearer token and send it to the real Initiator, who will reject it because it wasn't expecting one.

-### "What if the attacker sends a fake Initiate request to the real Issuer, but the attacker knows what ExchangeId GUID will use?
+### "What if the attacker sends a fake Initiate request to an Issuer but at the same time as a real Initiator and knowing what ExchangeId GUID it will use?
 Some varieties of GUID are predictable and the attacker might predict when a genuine Initiator is about to Initiate and what ExchangeId GUID they will use.
 In this event, the Issuer will make two Issue requests to the real Initiator.
-The Initiator receiving these Issue requests will accept the one that passes the signature check and reject the other, because the attacker won't know how to sign the token without the HMAC key.
+The Initiator receiving these Issue requests will accept the one that passes the signature check and reject the other.
+The attacker won't know how to sign the token without the Initiator's key which should not be predicatable.

 ### "What if an attacker sends a fake Issue request?"
 If the Initiator isn't expecting an Issue request, they won't have a HMAC key to check the signature, so can reject the request.

-If the Initiator *is* expecting an Issue request, they will be able to test it came from the genuine Issuer by checking the HMAC hash.
+If the Initiator *is* expecting an Issue request, they will be able to test it came from the genuine Issuer by checking the signature.
+The attacker won't know how to generate a signature without the unpredictable Initiator's key.

 ### "What if Initiator uses predictable randomness when generating the HMAC key?"
 The Initiator should use unpredictable cryptographic quality randomness when generating the Initiator's key.
-Any platform capable of making a TLS connection should be able to do this.